 Chief data officer.
 The chief data officer (CDO) -- if there is one -- is often the senior executive who oversees a data governance program and has high-level responsibility for its success or failure.
 The CDO's role includes securing approval, funding and staffing for the program; playing a lead role in setting it up; monitoring its progress; and acting as an advocate for it internally.
 If an organization doesn't have a CDO, another C-suite executive will usually serve as an executive sponsor and handle the same functions.

-Data governance committee.
+Data governance committee/council.
 The governance team usually doesn't make policy or standards decisions, though.
 That's the responsibility of the data governance committee or council, which is primarily made up of business executives and other data owners.
-The committee approves the foundational data governance policy and associated policies and rules on things like data access and usage, plus the procedures for implementing them.
+The committee approves the foundational data governance policy along with associated policies and rules on things like data access and usage, plus the procedures for implementing them.
 It also resolves disputes, such as disagreements between different business units over data definitions and formats.

 Data stewards.
 The responsibilities of data stewards include overseeing data sets to keep them in order.
 They're also in charge of ensuring that the policies and rules approved by the data governance committee are implemented and that end users comply with them.
 Workers with knowledge of particular data assets and domains are generally appointed to handle the data stewardship role.
 That's a full-time job in some companies and a part-time position in others.
 There can also be a mix of IT and business data stewards.

 Data architects, data modelers and data quality analysts and engineers are usually part of the governance process, too.
-In addition, business users and analytics teams must be trained on data governance policies and data standards, so they can avoid using data in erroneous or improper ways.
-You can learn more about data governance roles and responsibilities and how to structure a governance program in a related article by technology writer George Lawton.
+In addition, business users and analytics teams must be trained on data governance policies and data standards to help prevent them from using data in erroneous or improper ways.

 Components of a data governance framework

 A data governance framework consists of the policies, rules, processes, organizational structures and technologies that are put in place as part of a governance program.
-It also spells out things such as a mission statement for the program, its goals and how its success will be measured, as well as decision-making responsibilities and accountability for the various functions that will be part of the program.
+It also spells out things such as a mission statement for the program, its goals and how its success will be measured.
+Decision-making responsibilities and accountability for the various functions that will be part of the program are specified in the framework, too.
 An organization's governance framework should be documented and shared internally, so it's clear to everyone involved -- upfront -- how the program will work.

 On the technology side, data governance software can be used to automate aspects of managing a governance program.
-While data governance tools aren't a mandatory framework component, they support program and workflow management, collaboration, development of governance policies, process documentation, the creation of data catalogs and other functions.
-They can also be used in conjunction with data quality, metadata management and master data management (MDM) tools.
+While data governance tools aren't a mandatory framework component, they support key functions in the governance process, including the following:

 Data governance implementation

 Data governance should be a strategic initiative for organizations.
-In an article on creating a data governance strategy, Donald Farmer, principal of consultancy TreeHive Strategy, recommended a series of steps to take, including the following to-do items:
+The steps to take in creating a data governance strategy include the following to-do items as starting points:

-- increase the data literacy and skills of end users; and
+- Increase the data literacy and skills of end users.

-- decide how to measure the success of a governance program.
+- Decide how to measure the success of the governance program.

-Before implementing a data governance framework, another step cited by Farmer is identifying the owners or custodians of different data assets across an enterprise and getting them -- or designated surrogates -- involved in the governance program.
-The CDO, executive sponsor or dedicated data governance manager then takes the lead in creating the program's structure, working to staff the data governance team, identify data stewards and formalize the governance committee.
+Before implementing a data governance framework, another required initial step is identifying the owners or custodians of different data assets across an enterprise and getting them -- or designated surrogates -- involved in the governance program.
+The CDO, executive sponsor or dedicated data governance manager then takes the lead in creating the program's structure.
+This includes working to staff the data governance team, identify data stewards and formalize the governance committee.